 More information about Traffic Regulation Orders

-A TRO is the legal instrument by which traffic authorities implement most traffic management controls on their roads.
-Under the provisions of the Road Traffic Regulation Act 1984, local authorities can implement Traffic Regulation Orders (TROs), designed to regulate, restrict or prohibit the use of a road or any part of the width of a road by vehicular traffic or pedestrians.
-A TRO may take effect at all times or during specified periods, and certain classes of traffic may be exempted from them.
+- Orders are designed to regulate, restrict or prohibit the use of a road (or any part of the width of a road) by vehicular traffic or pedestrians.
+They can apply at all times or during specified periods, and certain classes of traffic can be exempted from them.
 (Cycles are counted as 'vehicular traffic);

-County councils, metropolitan district councils and London boroughs all have powers to make TROs on the roads for which they are responsible for the highway(s) in question).
+County councils, metropolitan district councils and London boroughs all have powers to make these Orders in their areas (as long as they are responsible for the highway(s) in question).
 The Secretary of State has similar powers with respect to trunk roads.

-- Permanent TROs, which remain in force until superseded or revoked.
+- Permanent Orders, which remain in force until superseded or revoked;

 - Temporary orders (for road works, or the avoidance of danger to the public, or for litter clearance and cleaning) which may last for: up to six months for footpaths, bridleways, cycle tracks and byways open to all traffic; and up to 18 months on other roads, with extensions available in certain circumstances.